microsoft/powerbi-jupyter/DOCUMENTATION.md

 <br>

 <a name="powerbiclient.report.Report.set_bookmark"></a>
+## Apply a bookmark by name on the report
 ## set\_bookmark

 ```python
 set_bookmark(bookmark_name)
 ```

-Applies a bookmark by name on the embedded report.

 **Arguments**: